vian21/school-system/README.md

 ## School Management System

-This is a school management system written in php and much javascript for front end
+This is a school management system written in php and much javascript for front end NOTE:THE APP IS CURRENTLY BEING REWRITTEN IN NODEJS/TYPESCRIPT USING A CLEANER ARCHITECTURE FOR MAINTANABILITY AND PRODUCTION
 ## Setting up

 1) Create a database